| Ultimate Performance | Ultimate Performance

 For most women, this is a great level of body fat to maintain.

 It is achievable and maintainable for most with good habits, such as maintaining an active lifestyle and eating a nutrient-dense, mostly unprocessed diet.
-But you should still have still room for flexibility such as eating out in moderation.
+But you should still have still have room for flexibility such as eating out in moderation.

 You will also enjoy good shape and definition across the whole body while maintaining optimal health, lower inflammation and a reduced risk of most health issues or hormonal concerns.